sgavery/BEDMatrices.jl/README.md

 ```

 See help on `BEDMatrix` for information on handling .fam and .bim
 files that are missing or have different names/paths.
+There is also
+information on how to flip the major-minor allele reprentation of
+selected SNPs.
+For the latter, see also `setflips!`.
+One can also use
+a custom representation of SNP data.

 ```julia
 help?> BEDMatrix